stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 Account Collection Resource | Search Functionality :----- | :-----
-/v1/tenants/:tenantId/accounts | A search across all accounts in all directories owned by the specified tenant.
 /v1/directories/:directoryId/accounts | A search across accounts in the specified directory.
 /v1/applications/:applicationId/accounts | A search across accounts that are users of the specified application.
 /v1/groups/:groupId/accounts | A search across accounts in the specified group.